 Meanwhile, the Bucks started this season 9-0 but have been just about average over the past two months, going 18-14.

 Part of the problem is Khris Middleton has missed 13 straight games due to a knee injury.
-There is no timetable for his return, although he participated in 5-on-5 drills on Tuesday.
+Middleton has been ruled out for Thursday’s game and there is no timetable for his return, although he participated in 5-on-5 drills on Tuesday.

 A three-time All-Star, Middleton sat out last year’s playoff series against the Boston Celtics, and the Bucks got swept.

-“We need this guy,” Bucks star Giannis Antetokounmpo said of Middleton, who averaged over 20 points in each of the past three years.
+“We need this guy,” Antetokounmpo said of Middleton, who averaged over 20 points in each of the past three years.

 Of course, what the Bucks need most of all is continued excellence from Antetokounmpo, who was voted the NBA’s MVP in 2019 and 2020.
 He was also the NBA Finals MVP in 2021.